brianfrankcooper/YCSB/riak/README.md

 riak-admin bucket-type create fakeBucketType '{"props":{"allow_mult":"false","n_val":1,"dvv_enabled":false,"last_write_wins":true}}' riak-admin bucket-type activate fakeBucketType
 ```
-A bucket-type so defined isn't allowed to _create siblings_ (`allow_mult":"false"`) and it'll have just _one replica_ (`"n_val":1`) which'll store the _last value provided_ (`"last_write_wins":true`).
-Note that setting `"n_val":1` means that the `scan` transactions won't be much *fault-tolerant*.
-You could increase this value, but this will necessarily require the cluster more work.
+A bucket-type so defined isn't allowed to _create siblings_ (`allow_mult":"false"`), it'll have just _one replica_ (`"n_val":1`) which'll store the _last value provided_ (`"last_write_wins":true`) and _vector clocks_ will be used instead of _dotted version vectors_ (`"dvv_enabled":false`).
+Note that setting `"n_val":1` means that the `scan` transactions won't be much *fault-tolerant*, considering that if a node fails then a lot of them could potentially fail.
+You may indeed increase this value, but this choice will necessarily load the cluster with more work.
 So, the choice is yours to make!
 Then you have to set the `riak.strong_consistent_scans_bucket_type` property (see next section) equal to the name you gave to the aforementioned "fake bucket-type" (e.g. `fakeBucketType` in this case).

 Please note that this workaround involves a **double store operation for each insert transaction**, one to store the actual object and another one to save the corresponding 2i index.
 In practice, the client won't notice any difference, as the latter operation is performed asynchronously.
-However, the cluster will be obviously more loaded, and this is why the proposed "fake bucket-type" to create is as less _resource-demanding_ as possible.
+However, the cluster will be obviously loaded more, and this is why the proposed "fake bucket-type" to create is as less _resource-demanding_ as possible.

 ###Eventual consistency model